pallasmorgan/Assignment3/README.md

 # Path Exploration using MCTs and Value Learning
 ---
 ## Description
-This project explores the path between Charleston and Charlotte using MCTS.
-This will be done by creating a graph structure where Charleston is the starting point and Charlotte is the desination.
-Each time the algorithm will choose 5 random points, from the set of locations in assignment 2, to stop at (delivery points).
+his project explores the optimal path between Charleston and Charlotte using Monte Carlo Tree Search (MCTS) with value learning.
+The algorithm dynamically selects five random delivery points from a predefined list of cities and ensures efficient path traversal while minimizing negative scores.

-Use value learning to ensure your algorithm reaches its desination through the shortest path.
-Assign moves with positive or negitative points, end the traversal once the desination (Charlotte) is reached or once a set negative value is returned.
+The goal is to reach Charlotte using the shortest possible route while maximizing rewards from deliveries and minimizing penalties for revisits or inefficiencies.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)